 6-Operation and Manufacturing Area,

 Where will be head office and manufacturing of goods etc. place, city. and in case of necessary what action will be required.
-As in Registered office clause of memorandum of Association, here Registered office need to be defined for future correspondence.
+As in the Registered office clause of the memorandum of Association, here Registered office need to be defined for future correspondence.

 7-Capital and Financing,

-Should every partner invest the finance or some one’s skill can be an alternative to capitalism.
+Should every partner invest the finance or someone’s skill can be an alternative to capitalism.
 In the case of finance requirement how capital will be raised and up to what rate of interest.

-How many partners will be, Their name and address, National Identity Number with father name and also describes the types of partners.
+How many partners will be, Their name and address, National Identity Number with father name and also describes the types of partners?